 - Heating capacity.
 You can compare wattage and of course BTUs (British Thermal Unit), which is just an expression of the amount of heat it can produce.

 - Style & Finish.
-If you want to complement the decor of your room, you want to consider the style (for instance, modern versus traditional) and finish.
+If you want to compliment the decor of your room, you want to consider the style (for instance, modern versus traditional) and finish.